abhisheks008/DL-Simplified/Playing Cards Image Classification/Model/README.md

 - Implemented three models:
   - **Basic CNN**: A simple convolutional neural network with custom architecture.
   - **AlexNet**: A deep convolutional network known for its success in image classification tasks.
+  - **EfficientNet**: A family of convolutional neural networks (CNNs) designed for image classification tasks.
 - Conducted exploratory data analysis (EDA) to understand the dataset's characteristics.
 - Evaluated model performance using accuracy scores.

 ### 🚀 **Models Implemented**

 - **Basic CNN**: A custom convolutional neural network designed for image classification tasks.
-- **AlexNet**: A well-known deep learning model with a VGG architecture adapted for playing card classification.
+- **AlexNet**: A well-known deep learning model with a AlexNet architecture adapted for playing card classification.
+- **EfficientNetB0**: Base model of EfficientNet known for its efficiency in terms of both computational resources and accuracy.

 ### 📚 **Libraries Needed**